bridgecrewio/checkov/docs/1.Welcome/Migration.md

 # Migration - v2 to v3

 With v3 not only new features were added, but following behaviour changed or was completely removed.
-We plan to release the new version end of October 2023.

 ## Remove of "level up"